 - Get insights for code optimization.

-- Built-in console will help with rapid debugging, as it will direct you to errors in the code.
+- The built-in console will help with rapid debugging, as it will direct you to errors in the code.

 - Eliminates the use of a text editor to make a quick style change.